Zika Virus: Information for Providers

-For the latest guidance surrounding Zika, including on prevention and on caring for pregnant women and infants, review the CDC’s Zika Virus information for Health Care Providers.
+For the latest guidance surrounding Zika, including on prevention and on caring for pregnant women and infants, review New York State's Zika Virus Information for Health Care Providers.
 Routine Zika virus testing is not currently recommended for most people with the exception of symptomatic pregnant women who had recent travel, or had sex with someone who lives in or recently traveled, to areas with active dengue transmission and a risk of Zika.

 Zika virus testing is available at commercial laboratories.
-Positive specimens are forwarded to New York State Wadsworth Center for confirmation.
-For questions about testing or to report Zika-positive cases that have been diagnosed by a commercial laboratory, call 866-692-3641 or report it online.
+Positive specimens should be forwarded to New York State Wadsworth Center for confirmation.

 Zika IgM antibodies may persist for over a year after infection, similar to other flavivirus infections.
 Serologic cross reactivity with dengue virus can also produce a positive Zika IgM result.
 Determining the timing of infection relative to pregnancy may be complicated for women with prior or ongoing exposure.
 Providers should acknowledge and convey to patients the limitations of Zika serology for clinical decision-making.